Groovy

 strMail - Email address of the contact

 strMailbox - The user's mailbox that the contact should be added to.
-If null, the current user's mailbox is used.
+If zero is specified, the mailbox of the current user is used.

 Example